jumbojett/vroom/README.md

 ## Features
  - Lighting fast elgg execution

-## Server requirements
+## Server
- - Elgg 1.8.3 or greater
+ - Recommend PHP 5.3 or greater
+ - Vroom has only been tested with Elgg v1.8.x but may work with older versions

 ## Developers